LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 ![](img/timefilter.png)

 {:start='2'}
-2\. **Group filter** - managers will be able to filter the data by a single group or a number of groups.
+2. **Group filter** - managers will be able to filter the data by a single group or a number of groups.
 The list will only contain groups and sub-groups the agent manager is managing, regardless of what this filter is set to.

 ![](img/groupfilter.png)

 ## Widgets

-### _In queue_ widget
+### In queue widget

 The "in queue" widget presents the number of conversations currently waiting for agent assignment.
 The number will only include conversations associated with skills which are assigned to agents in groups the agent manager can view.